Chadowo/gosu-mruby-wrapper/README.md

 ![GitHub release (with filter)](https://img.shields.io/github/v/release/chadowo/gosu-mruby-wrapper?style=flat-square) ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/chadowo/gosu-mruby-wrapper/build.yml?style=flat-square&logo=github) ![GitHub](https://img.shields.io/github/license/chadowo/gosu-mruby-wrapper?style=flat-square)

-Wrapper around [Gosu](https://www.libgosu.org/) and [MRuby](https://mruby.org/) to run Gosu games natively on desktop platforms.
+Wrapper around [Gosu](https://www.libgosu.org/) and [MRuby](https://mruby.org/) (and the [mruby-gosu](https://github.com/cyberarm/mruby-gosu) mgem by Cyberarm) to run Gosu games natively on desktop platforms.

 **NOTE**: This project is really **experimental** and the person behind it (me) isn't all that great in C, so don't expect that much. having said that feel free to try it out, and report any problems or things that should be nice to have.

-## Summary

-This wrapper makes use of MRuby and the [mruby-gosu](https://github.com/cyberarm/mruby-gosu) mgem (by Cyberarm) to create a simple executable that can run Gosu games easily and painlessly on desktop platforms.

 ## Building

-See instructions for [Windows](https://github.com/Chadowo/gosu-mruby-wrapper/wiki/Compiling-On-Windows) and [Linux](https://github.com/Chadowo/gosu-mruby-wrapper/wiki/Compiling-On-Linux) on the wiki.
+See instructions for [Windows](https://github.com/Chadowo/gosu-mruby-wrapper/wiki/Compiling-On-Windows), [MacOS](https://github.com/Chadowo/gosu-mruby-wrapper/wiki/Compiling-On-MacOS) and [Linux](https://github.com/Chadowo/gosu-mruby-wrapper/wiki/Compiling-On-Linux) on the wiki.

 ## Usage